In a Nutshell:

 The 3D designation means that the track has dimensionality that allows the rollers to move up and down, left and right, and along the Z-axis (in and out), applying more or less pressure depending on your needs.

-It gets better because Osaki offers a wide range of customization options, including three levels of speed and four levels of roller intensity.
+It gets better because Osaki offers a wide range of customization options, including three speed and four roller intensity levels.

 3D Body Scan

-While the long massage track and quad rollers do a lot to improve the quality of the massage that the Osaki OS Monarch massage chair can render, the body scan is another key component, and Osaki employs truly exceptional body scanning routines.
+While the long massage track and quad rollers greatly improve the quality of the massage the Osaki OS Monarch massage chair can render, the body scan is another key component, and Osaki employs truly exceptional body scanning routines.

 In practice, any Osaki chair you buy will get it right about 95% of the time, quietly moving the rollers to the perfect positions before your massage begins.

-Even better, if the rollers happen to get it wrong, Osaki makes sure to provide tools via the remote that allows you to tweak the position of the rollers to taste manually.
+Even better, if the rollers happen to get it wrong, Osaki provides tools via the remote that allow you to tweak the position of the rollers to taste manually.

 The combination of the auto scan and the manual adjustment means that you can always guarantee the best massage the machine is capable of delivering, and that’s awesome.

-So far then, you may be wondering why we can’t recommend this machine.
-After all, we’ve given it a pretty glowing report thus far, but keep reading, and we’ll get to that.
+So far, you may be wondering why we can’t recommend this machine.
+After all, we’ve given it a pretty glowing report, but keep reading, and we’ll get to that.

 An Underwhelming Number of Massage Options